salmanbao/IDCard-Solidity-Smart-Contracts-Ethereum/README.md

 The IDCard team aims to provide a high-quality media platform where contents can be stored securely.
 Moreover, starting as a social network, IDCard will provide next-generation copyright protection, on-chain IoT, and development interface for DApp on the blockchain.
 As long as you have an Ethereum wallet, you can use your own IDCard to build up your personal ‘on-chain’ social image.
 Particularly, the IDCard project provides API for all the DApps when the developers would like identified ‘on-chain’ users to enjoy their amazing products.
 We are willing to share any great Ethereum DApps within our platform to boost the development of the on-chain application ecosystem.

+# About this Repo

+``id_m.sol``: the main ETH contract for IDCard

+``e.sol``: the email system contract based on ETH for IDCard

+``RomanceWall``: fun side-project for Valentine's Day.
+Users can pay ceratin amount of ETH to engrave their love on a ETH wall where information will be stored forever!

 # For New Users
 To get access to the main Dapp at https://idcard.gold/#/home, please make sure your browser has the MetaMask plugin (https://metamask.io)  and logged into the main ETH network.
 We recommend Google Chrome or Firefox for best experience!
 Have fun!